mikebros/docs/sso/have-a-question.md

 3. Complete the form fields and click **Send**.
 You will receive a confirmation email that includes a ticket number and your request description.

+**This form doesn't work.
+I get the error "Message request not sent" when trying to contact you.

+**The reason I'm trying to contact you is I'm trying to register for API Spec conference but can't get past the log in.
+When I register with my work email, I never get the confirmation email so can't complete the registration.
+Using social login I get "An error occurred!" when entering user name.

 4. Clicking **Read documentation** takes you to helpful documentation on https://docs.linuxfoundation.org/sso